Trichoderma cornu-damae

 Trichoderma cornu-damae (カエンタケ, kaentake), formerly Podostroma cornu-damae and also known as the poison fire coral, is a species of fungus in the family Hypocreaceae.
-The fruit bodies of the fungus are highly toxic if ingested, and have been responsible for several human fatalities as they contain an often fatal dose of the terpenoid mycotoxin satratoxin-H.
+The fruit bodies of the fungus are highly toxic if ingested, and have been responsible for several human fatalities as they contain an often fatal dose of the macrocyclic terpenoid mycotoxin satratoxin-H.

 Taxonomy

 The species was originally described as Hypocrea cornu-damae by Narcisse Théophile Patouillard in 1895, and later transferred to the genus Podocrea in 1905 by Pier Andrea Saccardo.
 In 1994, Japanese mycologists Tsuguo Hongo and Masana Izawa placed the species in the genus Podostroma.

 Range

-The fungus was once thought to be exclusive to South Korea and Japan, but recent discoveries have been made in Indonesia, Papua New Guinea and Australia.
+The fungus was once thought to be exclusive to mountainous areas within South Korea and Japan, but recent discoveries have been made in Indonesia, Papua New Guinea and Australia.

 Description

 The conidiophores (specialized fungal hyphae that produce conidia) are up to 400 μm high and about 2–4 μm wide in the main axial hyphae.
-The phialides are arranged in tufts with narrow angles at the top, similar to the branching hyphae found in Trichoderma species.
+The phialides are arranged in tufts with narrow angles at the top, similar to the branching hyphae found in other Trichoderma species.
 The conidia are roughly spherical with a truncate base in each spore, pale green in color, and measure 2.5–3.5 μm in diameter.
 Their surfaces are almost smooth, but sometimes appearing very faintly roughened with light microscopy.